JoviMetzger/42Project-Inception/README.md

 A Docker image is like a blueprint or template for creating a Docker container.
 - It contains everything needed to run an application, such as the code, libraries, and dependencies.
 - When you start a container, it's created from a Docker image. <br>
-&emsp;&emsp; The image is read-only and acts as a recipe for how the container should be built. <br>
+&emsp;The image is read-only and acts as a recipe for how the container should be built. <br>

-Think of a Docker image like a snapshot of your app environment that can be used to create multiple identical containers whenever you need.
+Think of a Docker image like a snapshot of your app environment that can be used <br>
+to create multiple identical containers whenever you need. <br>

 ---